• Skip to primary navigation

 Make It Now:

-2. In a blender, blend the first 8 ingredients, milk through salt.
+2. In a blender, blend the milk, eggs, vanilla, oil, pumpkin, bananas, sugar, and salt.

-5. Let cool for about 5 minutes.
+5. Let cool for about 5 minutes (it will continue to carry-over cook).
 Serve warm with a little milk on top.

 Freeze For Later: Follow Steps 2 and 3.
 Wrap the dish with a few layers of plastic wrap and either a layer of foil or snap on a lid.
 Freeze.